Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Experiments

 \subsection{Memory-Efficient Fine-Tuning}

-\textbf{Experimental Setup.} Following \citet{hu2023llm}, we perform the fine-tuning task to compare Fira with LoRA, GaLore, and other baseline methods, including Prefix-tuning (Prefix) \citep{li2021prefix}, Series Adapter (Series) \citep{houlsby2019parameter}, and Parallel Adapter (Parallel) \citep{he2021towards}, on the LLaMA-7B model for commonsense reasoning tasks.
+\textbf{Experimental setup.} Following \cite{hu2023llm}, we perform the fine-tuning task to compare Fira with LoRA, GaLore, Flora \citep{haoflora}, ReLoRA, Full-rank training, on the LLaMA-7B model for commonsense reasoning tasks.
 This task consists of eight sub-tasks, each with its own designated training and testing sets.
-Following the approach of \citet{hu2023llm}, we combine the training datasets from all eight sub-tasks into a unified training set, while evaluating each sub-task individually using its respective testing dataset.
+Following the approach of \cite{hu2023llm}, we combine the training datasets from all eight sub-tasks into a unified training set, while evaluating each sub-task individually using its respective testing dataset.
 In the fine-tuning task, the rank $r$ is set to 32 and the learning rate is set to 1e-4.
 The detailed settings of fine-tuning are provided in Appendix \ref{Detailed_Fine-tuning}.
 We adopt RTX 4090 GPUs for fine-tuning experiments.

-\textbf{Result Analysis.} As shown in Table \ref{finetuning-comparasion}, our Fira achieves the highest performance on 4 out of 8 datasets, demonstrating better or comparable performance compared to the baseline methods.
+\textbf{Result analysis.} As shown in Table \ref{finetuning-comparasion}, our Fira achieves the highest performance on 5 out of 8 datasets, demonstrating better or comparable performance compared to the baseline methods.
 Notably, GaLore struggles to adapt to the HellaSwag and WinoGrande datasets, resulting in a significant decline in scores.
 In contrast, our Fira adapts to these tasks well and achieves the highest scores on WinoGrande.
 In terms of memory efficiency, our method uses comparable or even less memory than the low-rank training methods LoRA and GaLore.
 These results illustrate the effectiveness of our method for the fine-tuning of LLMs.